mhx/dwarfs/README.md

 CPU time used by the FUSE driver was 0.17 seconds and mount time was less than a millisecond.

-If we increase the block size for the `dd` command, we can even get much higher throughput.
+If we increase the block size for the `dd` command, we can get even higher throughput.
 For fuse-archive with the `.tar.zstd`:

 ```
 $ time dd if=mnt/zerotest/zeroes of=/dev/null status=progress bs=16384